saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``salt``

-The hostname or ipv4 of the master.
+The hostname or IP address of the master.
+See :conf_minion:`ipv6` for IPv6 connections to the master.

 Default: ``salt``